Fljótsdalshreppur: Ecosystem

 The landscape is beautiful and complex.
-Sedimented basalt mountains have a strong impact on the look of the valley, as does the flood plain through which the rivers Kelduá and Jökulsá run and join together to pour into Lagarfljót along with Gilsá.
+Sedimented basalt mountains have a strong impact on the look of the valley, as does the flood plain through which the rivers Kelduá and Jökulsá run and join to pour into Lagarfljót along with Gilsá.
 In many places there are hills covered in forests, wild birch and tree farms.
 There are also hills where the soil has shifted due to landslides that have carried vegetation and soil along with them.
 Heather and flowery vegetation has spread widely and there are many grassy meadows and fields.
 Due to the favourable climate there are plentiful and varied options for cultivation.
 The Fljótsdalur plateau has vast and verdant heathlands, which are used by sheep farmers for the summer grazing.
 Sheep farming is a major branch of the agriculture in the Municipality.
 The principal reindeer habitat in Iceland is located within the area.
 Part of the Vatnajökull National Park is within the boundaries of the municipality, as is Snæfell.
 Eyjabakkar is a vegetated wetland area on the plateau, in front of the edge of the glacier Eyjabakkajökull at about 640 m above sea level.
 The area is an inter nationally important habitat for wetland birds, especially pink footed geese, and for biodiversity.
 The conservation areas within Vatnajökull National Park are managed according to an approved management and conservation plan that addresses nature conservation, outdoor recreational activities and regional development.
 Public lands within the geographical boundaries of the Municipality of Fljótsdalur are Villingadalur, Suðurfell, Múli and the land below Fell.
 In addition, a large part of the land at Valþjófsstaður and Skriðuklaustur is defined as public land.